 There is nothing new in the desire to connect with the world beyond your walls but improvements in construction and product design have allowed architectural boundaries to be pushed.
 The difficulty can come once you have moved into your home and practical elements that may have been forgotten during the design process are revealed.
 To ensure you get the best outcome for your home consider the following.

 Be clear on what is important

-Take time to think about the your objective and use this to guide your design decisions.
+Take time to think about your objective and use this to guide your design decisions.
 If it’s a beautiful, distant view then design the opening to make that connection without being distracted by the interior.
 If it’s about relaxing in your garden then design a door opening that makes it as easy as possible to move from inside to out.